My neighbour asked me yesterday ‘What on earth do you do with all those tomatoes?’

 When you also consider they are pretty much all used to feed just 5 adults, I guess it may sound like a bit of an overkill to most.
 But not to us!

-I don’t remember the last time I bought tinned tomatoes, but it wasn’t within the last 12 months for sure.
+I don’t remember the last time I bought tinned tomatoes, but it wasn’t within the last 2 or 3 years for sure.
 Every time we need a can, we go to the freezer and pull out a block or tray of frozen ones and use them instead.

 We do have a lot of freezer space though (3 large chests, 1 small chest, 1 large upright & our small kitchen fridge/freezer).
 When you grow your own animals for food, you inevitably end up with this many freezers as a butchered pig or 27 chickens take up a lot of room!